Hospicio de San Jose: History

 Initially named the Hospicio General (General Hospice), Hospicio de San José was established during the Spanish Era in October 1778 by Francisco Gómez Enríquez and his wife Barbara Verzosa.
 After being cured of a fever, Gómez Enríquez donated the sum of ₱ 4,000 to found the hospice that would take care of Manila’s “poor and unwanted children”, the physically and mentally disabled, and aging people.
 The initiative and example of Gómez Enríquez was followed by other charitable people of Manila.

 Administrators

 From December 27, 1810, and by Royal Decree, the hospice was governed by a Board of Directors chaired by the Archbishop of Manila.
-On June 1, 1866, through the suggestion to the Governor-General of the Philippines by a benefactor named Doña Margarita Róxas, the operation of the hospice became the responsibility of the Daughters of Charity of St. Vincent de Paul.
+On June 1, 1866, through the suggestion to the Governor-General of the Philippines by a benefactor named Doña Margarita Róxas de Ayala, the operation of the hospice became the responsibility of the Daughters of Charity of St. Vincent de Paul.

 Curriculum and programmes

 The hospice provides an outreach programme and a Christian, social and work-oriented formation programme.
 It is committed to assisting abandoned people to experience quality life with the aim of making them “agents of social transformation”.